citp/privacy-policy-historical/s/sc/sch/schoology.com.md

 ### Cookies

-A cookie is a small text file that is stored on a user’s computer for record-keeping purposes.
+A cookie is a small text file that is stored on a user's computer for record-keeping purposes.
 We use cookies on this site.
 We do not link the information we store in cookies to any personally identifiable information you submit while on our site.

 We use both session ID cookies and persistent cookies.
 We use session cookies to make it easier for you to navigate our site.
 A session ID cookie expires when you close your browser.
 A persistent cookie remains on your hard drive for an extended period of time.
-You can remove persistent cookies by following directions provided in your Internet browser’s “help” file.
+You can remove persistent cookies by following directions provided in your Internet browser's “help” file.

-We set a persistent cookie to store your passwords, so you don’t have to enter it more than once.
+We set a persistent cookie to store your passwords, so you don't have to enter it more than once.
 Persistent cookies also enable us to track and target the interests of our users to enhance the experience on our site.

 ### Third Party Cookies